imi-ms/DicomShield/README.md

 Startup gPAS, open web UI (http://localhost:8080/gpas-web/), and create the domain "DicomShield".

 ## Weasis setup
 We recommend  [Weasis](https://weasis.org/en/) for testing.
-After installation, you must configure the dicom endpoints in the settings:
+After installation, you have to configure the DICOM endpoints in the settings:

 ![](DicomShield/docs/weasis-settings1.png)